-- Allocated the initial state of a gate created at the request of the GC - Authorized GC has authorized the flow with resource limits defined - Reserved resources have been reserved for the flow - Committed resources are being used - Remote-Committed and Local-Committed transient states that exist as a gate proceeds through the gate coordination protocol with the remote gate.
+- Allocated the initial state of a gate created at the request of the GC - Authorized GC has authorized the flow with resource limits defined - Reserved resources have been reserved for the flow - Committed resources are being used

-The CMTS MUST support gate states and transitions as shown in Figure 11 and described in this section.
-All gates assigned the same Gate-ID by the CMTS MUST transition together through the states shown in Figure 11.
+The CMTS MUST support gate states and transitions as shown in Figure 14 and described in this section.
+All gates assigned the same GateID by the CMTS MUST transition together through the states shown in Figure 14.
+This is true even when only one of the upstream/downstream flows is permitted to pass traffic.48 In the interest of clarity, the gate transition diagram of Figure 14 does not completely describe all transitions that must be implemented, although all included transitions must be implemented as shown.

 A gate is created in the CMTS by either a Gate-Alloc command or a Gate-Set command from the GC.
-In both cases, the CMTS allocates a locally unique identifier called a Gate-ID, which is returned to the GC.
+In both cases, the CMTS allocates a locally unique identifier called a GateID, which is returned to the GC.
 If the gate was created by a Gate-Set message, then the CMTS MUST mark the gate in state "Authorized" and MUST start Timer T1.
 If the gate was created by a Gate-Alloc message, then the CMTS MUST mark the gate in state "Allocated," start Timer T0, and MUST wait for a Gate-Set command, at which point the gate MUST be marked in state "Authorized."
-If the timer T0 expires with the gate in state "Allocated" or timer T1 expires with the gate in state "Authorized," then the CMTS MUST delete the gate.
-Timer T0 limits the amount of time the Gate-ID will remain valid without any specified gate parameters.
+If the Timer T0 expires with the gate in state "Allocated" or Timer T1 expires with the gate in state "Authorized," then the CMTS MUST delete the gate.
+Timer T0 limits the amount of time the GateID will remain valid without any specified gate parameters.
 Timer T1 limits the amount of time the authorization will remain valid.